webpack-contrib/eslint-loader/README.md

 #### `reporter` (default: wrapper eslint stylish reporter)

-Loader accepts a function that will have one argument: an array of eslint messages (object)
+Loader accepts a function that will have one argument: an array of eslint messages (object).
+The function must return the output as a string.

 #### `emitErrors` (default: `false`)